actions/actions-runner-controller/README.md

 **TotalNumberOfQueuedAndInProgressWorkflowRuns**

-The `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric polls GitHub for all pending workflows.
+The `TotalNumberOfQueuedAndInProgressWorkflowRuns` metric polls GitHub for all pending workflow runs against a given set of repositories.
 The metric will scale the runner count up to the total number of pending jobs at the sync time up to the `maxReplicas` configuration.

-With this scaling metric we are required to define a list of repositories within the `metric:` attribute.

 **Benefits of this metric**
 1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server-side.